lauratravin/react-redux-fp/Readme.md

 https://github.com/lauratravin/react-redux-fp/

-General Information
+#General Information
 * Post and vote for cats
 * Comment or delete comments in each cat.

-Technologies Used
+#Technologies Used
 Ruby on Rails React Redux

-Setup
+#Setup
 All depencies are listed in package.json file.
 Run npm install to install all dependencies

-Usage
+#Usage
-	•	Clone this backend repository to your machine https://github.com/lauratravin/react-redux-fp/
+	*	Clone this backend repository to your machine https://github.com/lauratravin/react-redux-fp/
-	•	Run bundle to install all gems listed in the gemfile in the back end folder
+	*	Run bundle to install all gems listed in the gemfile in the back end folder
-	•	Run rails db:create && db:migrate to create and migrate the database (If you are on a windows machine, you will need to make sure your  server is running.
+	*	Run rails db:create && db:migrate to create and migrate the database (If you are on a windows machine, you will need to make sure your  server is running.
-	•	Run rails s to run the server
+	*	Run rails s to run the server
-	•	On Your front-end folder run npm install && npm start to install all dependecies listed in the package.json file and start the server and run the application in the browser.
+	*	On Your front-end folder run npm install && npm start to install all dependecies listed in the package.json file and start the server and run the application in the browser.

-Project Status
+#Project Status
 Project is: in progress .
 I intend to add more features to this application as I learn new skills.

-Acknowledgements
+#Acknowledgements
 Give credit here.
-	•	This project was inspired by my cats
+	*	This project was inspired by my cats